dhis2/training-docs/content/tracker_use/tracker_capture_trainer_guide.md

 ![image33.png](resources/images/image33.png "image_tooltip")

-**Custom Working List:**This allows you to apply a custom filter to the list of TEI’s that are displayed.
+**Custom Working List :** This allows you to apply a custom filter to the list of TEI’s that are displayed.

 ![image23.png](resources/images/image23.png "image_tooltip")